 In some ways, ranking movies by Baz Luhrmann is impossible as they are all excellent, romantic, and unique.
 So, this comes down to personal preference, quality, and the mood of the moment.

-Note: I included the “Where to Watch” sections, which are relevant to the time of publication (July 2022).
+Note: I included the “Where to Watch” sections, which are relevant to the most recent update (June 2023).
 If I update this post, I will let you know.
 Streaming availability is subject to change at any time.

 MOVIES BY BAZ LUHRMANN, RANKED